 “Peace” is harmony after the removal of all disturbing elements.
 The disturbing element in this context is the disagreement between Euodia and Syntyche.
-If a person enjoys rest and contentment, there is less likelihood that they will enter into conflict with others.
+If a person enjoys rest and contentment, they will be less likely to enter into conflict with others.
 If our harmony with God is foremost, our harmony with people will follow.

 “Of God” means that God is the source of this peace.
 It is the peace of God because He is the source of it (Jn 14:27).
 This is not the imputed peace of justification but the imparted peace of sanctification.
 This is not the peace with God but the peace of God.
 Peace with God is the result of casting our cares on Him.

-God gives unruffled calm within, an inner tranquility.
+God gives unruffled calm within, inner tranquility.
 Prayer puts us at rest.
 This eliminates religious St. Vitas’s Dance of the soul.
-We are able to sit down on the inside.
-We sit at ease in our soul.
+We can sit down on the inside.
+We sit at ease in our souls.
 We no longer strain, pull, and tug.
 When we leave something in the hands of God, we walk away from the situation in perfect peace.

 “which surpasses all understanding”